kwur/new-kwur-site/_posts/2008-05-07-album-review-eli-paperboy-reed-and-the-true-loves-roll-with-you.md

 ---
 id: 206
-title: 'Album Review: Eli &#8216;Paperboy&#8217; Reed and The True Loves, &quot;Roll With You&quot;'
+title: 'Album Review: Eli ‘Paperboy’ Reed and The True Loves, "Roll With You"'
 date: 2008-05-07T01:04:00+00:00
 author: The Intern
 layout: post